LIFE STORY

 3. Harmful Exchange Rate Protection

-Finally in the early eighties the US began to do what it should have done from the beginning – threaten to impose surcharges on imports from Japan to the extent the yen was undervalued against the dollar.
+Finally in the early eighties the US began to do what it should have done from the beginning – threaten to impose surcharges on imports from Japan to match the extent to which the yen was undervalued against the dollar.

 And once again, it was bitterly accused of protectionism by Tokyo.
 Western free trader textbook economists chimed in, saying that import surcharges were the worst kind of protectionism.

-Strange how not just the Japanese but even our Western textbook economists have seemed for so long not to want to realise the protectionist effects an undervalued currency.
+Strange how not just the Japanese but our Western textbook economists also managed for so long not to want to realise the protectionist effects an undervalued currency.

-They will fret over say a ten percent tariff protection for some product.
-But they will happily accept a ten percent currency devaluation by trade competitor’s currency, even though the devaluation is equivalent to ten percent tariff protection for all of the competitor’s tradable domestic products, regardless of whether they deserve it or not, and a ten percent subsidy for all that competitor’s export products.
+They will fret over a trade competitor imposing, say, ten percent tariff protection for some product.
+But they will happily accept a ten percent currency devaluation by trade competitor’s currency, even though the devaluation is equivalent to ten percent tariff protection for all of the competitor’s tradable products, regardless of whether they deserve it or not, and a ten percent subsidy for all that competitor’s export products.

 4. Textbook Versus Sensible Protectionism

 How do our Western free traders get to think this way?
-I suspect it is because currency movements seem to be the result of free market actions, which by definition are seen as good, while tariffs are seen as the result of political actions, which by definition are seen as bad.
+I suspect it is because currency movements seem to be the result of free market mechanisms, which by definition are seen as good, while tariffs are seen as the result of political decisions, which by definition are seen as bad.

 A political decision to protect a key industry with tariff can be crucial to the development of that industry.
 That was clearly the case with Japan’s car and computer industries.
 Can anyone possibly argue that Japan and the rest of the world would have been better off without those industries?